Indian oil refiners cut output, imports as pandemic hits demand

-Indian Oil Corp (IOC.NS), the country's biggest refiner, has reduced runs to an average of between 85% and 88% of processing capacity, a company official said, adding runs could be cut further as its plants at Gujarat, Mathura and Panipat are facing problems storing bitumen and sulphur.
+Indian Oil Corp, the country’s biggest refiner, has reduced runs to an average of between 85% and 88% of processing capacity, a company official said, adding runs could be cut further as its plants at Gujarat, Mathura and Panipat are facing problems storing bitumen and sulphur.

 “We do not anticipate that our crude processing would be reduced to last year’s level of 65%-70% as inter-state vehicle movement is still there ... (the) economy is functioning,” he said.

 M.K.
-Surana, chairman of Hindustan Petroleum Corp (HPCL.NS), expects India's fuel consumption in May to fall by 5% from April as the impact on driving and industrial production is not as severe as last year.
+Surana, chairman of Hindustan Petroleum Corp, expects India’s fuel consumption in May to fall by 5% from April as the impact on driving and industrial production is not as severe as last year.

 “This time it is not a full lockdown like last time,” he said.